 The last time you probably had Huevos Rancheros was on that trip to Baja during college.
 Too many margaritas the night before?
 Not that I was spying on you or anything.

 They are pretty easy to make.
-In Mexico, they are poached soft in the salsa, but for a quick breakfast and easy breakfast, just top a fried or poached egg with your favorite salsa, homemade or otherwise, add some chopped green onions, cilantro and sliced avocado or guacamole.
+In Mexico, eggs are poached soft in the salsa.
+For this quick and easy version, just top a fried or poached egg with your favorite salsa, homemade or otherwise and cheese.
+Then add some chopped green onions, cilantro and sliced avocado or guacamole.
 Make them as spicy as you want, serve with hot sauce on the side…and as they say, “Bob’s your uncle!”
 I guess in this case it would be, “Roberto es su tio’!”

-- garnish with avocado slices or guacamole chopped cilantro, and green onions
+- Garnish with chopped cilantro, sliced jalapenos and green onions if desired.